tuya-cloudcutter/tuya-cloudcutter/README.md

 ## ⚠️ WARNING⚠️

-**Using cloudcutter means that you will NO LONGER be able to use Tuya's apps and servers.
+**Using Tuya CloudCutter means that you will NO LONGER be able to use Tuya's apps and servers.
 Be absolutely sure that you are never going to use them again!**

-Additionally, please be aware that this software is experimental and provided without any guarantees from the authors strictly for peronal and educational use.
+Additionally, please be aware that this software is experimental and provided without any guarantees from the authors strictly for personal and educational use.
 If you will still use it, then you agree that:

 1. You understand what the software is doing
 2. You choose to use it at your own risk